Stateside (restaurant)

-Stateside is a Vietnamese fusion restaurant in Seattle, in the U.S. state of Washington.
+Stateside was a Vietnamese fusion restaurant in Seattle, Washington.
+The restaurant closed permanently in 2025.

 Description

-Eater Seattle has called Stateside a "French-Vietnamese concept" and a "Southeast Asian-influenced" restaurant.
-The website's Adam H. Callghan said of the interior: " Stateside's subtle, tropical hues, palm frond wallpaper, naked light bulbs, and staghorn ferns help transport you to Southeast Asia."
-Chelsea Lin of Seattle Magazine has described the restaurant as "stylish".
+Eater Seattle called Stateside a "French-Vietnamese concept" and a "Southeast Asian-influenced" restaurant.
+The website's Adam H. Callghan said of the interior: "Stateside's subtle, tropical hues, palm frond wallpaper, naked light bulbs, and staghorn ferns help transport you to Southeast Asia."
+Chelsea Lin of Seattle Magazine described the restaurant as "stylish".

-The menu has included bánh mì, clam rice, fried chicken, and Cha Ca La Vong with black cod marinated in galangal and turmeric, served on rice vermicelli with cilantro, dill, and mint.
-The restaurant has also served pasta with clams, wheat noodles, and a sauce of Shaoxing wine and Maggi butter, as well as Taittinger Champagne.
-The brunch menu has included charcoal waffle with mango jam.
+The menu included bánh mì, clam rice, fried chicken, and Cha Ca La Vong with black cod marinated in galangal and turmeric, served on rice vermicelli with cilantro, dill, and mint.
+The restaurant also served pasta with clams, wheat noodles, and a sauce of Shaoxing wine and Maggi butter, as well as Taittinger Champagne.
+The brunch menu included charcoal waffle with mango jam.

 History

 Eric Johnson opened Stateside with Seth Hammond in December 2014, in a former parking garage.
 The restaurant began serving lunch in February 2015, followed by brunch in November 2015.
 Avery Adams was a chef at Stateside.

 In 2016, Johnson and Hammond announced plans to open a small cocktail lounge next door called Foreign National.
 The bar opened in June.